fuzzygroup/indiana50501.org/docs/org_structure.md

 * District 3
 * District 4
 * District 5 \- Scott / Caroline / Taelar / Tori / Janet
-* District 6 \- (taelar will be taking daily action in johnson co to try to recruit a local)
+* District 6 \- (Taelar will be taking daily action in Johnson County to try to recruit a local)
 * District 7
 * District 8 \- Helpful Hippie
-* District 9 \- Maybe Cody; he needs additional vetting.
-Right now he has energy; unclear if he might scale up but he does have the desire
+* District 9 \- Cody

 Ultimately the goal is in each district to do what we are doing in Indianapolis \-- true grass roots politics.
 The structure of the central committee still needs to be figured out.
 I suspect it looks something like this: